Job Getcha: Biography

-Upon completing his secondary education, he completed post-secondary studies in Humanities at the University of Manitoba and Theology at St. Andrew’s College in Winnipeg and at St. Sergius Orthodox Theological Institute in Paris, where, in 1998 he received his master’s diploma.
-In 2003, he received his doctorate diploma from the above Institute in cooperation with the Catholic University of Paris and in 2012 he got his Habilitation in Theology at the University of Lorraine in Metz.
+Upon completing his secondary education, he completed post-secondary studies in humanities at the University of Manitoba and theology at St. Andrew's College in Winnipeg and at St. Sergius Orthodox Theological Institute in Paris, where, in 1998 he received his master's diploma.
+In 2003, he received his doctorate diploma from the above institute in cooperation with the Catholic University of Paris and in 2012 he got his habilitation in theology at the University of Lorraine in Metz.
 He was tonsured a monk and ordained deacon of the Ukrainian Orthodox Church of Canada at Saint Sophia Cathedral, Montreal in 1996 by Metropolitan Wasyly of Winnipeg, subsequently serving in Paris.
 In 1998, he was tonsured in the Small Schema at the Monastery of St. Anthony the Great in Saint-Laurent-en-Royans, France and in 2003, in Paris, Archbishop Gabriel of Comana ordained him as Presbyter, eventually receiving the title of Archimandrite.
-Between 2001-2008 he lectured at St. Sergius Institute, where he has also served as Dean (2005-2008).
+Between 2001 and 2008 he lectured at St. Sergius Institute, where he has also served as Dean (2005–2008).
 Since 2003, he teaches liturgical theology at the Catholic University of Paris.
 In 2009 he was elected Professor of Liturgical and of Dogmatic Theology at the Institute of Graduate Studies of Orthodox Theology in Chambésy, Geneva, Switzerland.

 The Archbishop has published a plethora of studies and articles related to liturgical theology and Orthodox spirituality.
 He speaks French, English, Ukrainian, Russian and Greek.

 Election as Exarch of Russian Tradition in Western Europe and criticism

 His election as Patriarchal Exarch for Orthodox Parishes of Russian Tradition in Western Europe in November 2013 was heavily influenced by the Ecumenical Patriarch, Bartholomew I of Constantinople, his consecration taking place on 30 November of the same year in the Patriarchal Church, by the Patriarch and by Synodal Hierarchs.
 As a consequence, the election of Archbishop Job was achieved after two unknown names were placed on the ballot at a late stage in the election process, inducing the electors to vote for Job Getcha.
-Job Getcha’s tenure as archbishop was marked by deep divisions within the archdiocese concerning the manner in which he has discharged his pastoral responsibilities.
+Job Getcha's tenure as archbishop was marked by deep divisions within the archdiocese concerning the manner in which he has discharged his pastoral responsibilities.